ngernest/regexes/README.md

 # Verified Derivative-Based Regular Expression Matching

 This repository contains our work mechanizing proofs related to Brzozowski & Antimirov derivatives.
 There are two subdirectories: [`coq`](./coq/) & [`ocaml`](./ocaml/), which contain Coq and OCaml code respectively.
+Instructions on running the demo executables are [demo](#demo) subection.

 ## Coq Environment Setup